pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

 Flight Management Computer
 --------------------------
 Some aircraft have a Flight Management System which responds to these commands.
-Some do not. *sigh* The Laminar G530 mostly works.
+Some do not. *sigh*.
+The Laminar G530 and G1000 work.

 Note: the FMS works based on an array of entries.
 Indices into the array are zero-based.
 Each entry is a nav-aid plus an altitude.
 The FMS tracks